 In the case where compression applies across multiple 'CBS-Message-Information-Page's, the compression header shall be present only in the first octet position of the first 'CBS-Message-Information-Page'.
-The compression footer shall immediately follow the compressed data stream which will terminate within the last 'CBS-Message-Information-Page'.
+The compression footer shall immediately follow the compressed data stream which will terminate within the last 'CBS-Message-Infirmation-Page'.
 Any remaining octets after the compression footer in the last 'CBS-Message-Information-Page' shall contain padding up to and including the 82nd octet position in the last 'CBS-Message-Information-Page'.
-However, if the 82nd octet position of the last 'CBS-Message-Information-Page' contains the compression footer then there is no padding.
+However, if the 82nd octet position of the last 'CBS-Message-Information-Page' no padding.